 Ask for what you want

+Content moderation can be really simple.
 You don’t have to sit around hoping that a customer will create UGC that aligns with your brand’s style and tone.
 You can just ask for it.
 Tell users what sort of UGC you’d like to see from them by specifying any rules, regulations, or visual standards you want.
 No one wants to see a blurry photo on the landing page for your brand, so selecting and moderating UGC that looks great as well as provides value is essential.

 To increase its social media reach, Quiz asks followers and fans to share images of themselves in Quiz clothing using #QUIZQUEEN and #SEENINQUIZ.
 They also ask permission before using UGC, which is usually granted.